Edmund-J/macDesk/README.md

 - WiFi & Bluetooth
 - Audio: All the connectors are correctly identified and work as expected
 - Messages
-- Facetime (audio only.
-Don't have a web cam)
+- Facetime (audio only, don't have a web cam)
 - Continuity:
 	- AirDrop
 	- Continuity Camera